RRethy/base16-nvim/README.md

 -- All builtin colorschemes can be accessed with |:colorscheme|. vim.cmd('colorscheme base16-gruvbox-dark-soft')

+-- You can use the lua `setup` function instead, if you prefer. require('base16-colorscheme').setup('base16-material-palenight')

--- Alternatively, you can provide a table specifying your colors to the setup function. require('base16-colorscheme').setup({
+-- Alternatively, you can provide a table specifying your 16 colors to the `setup` function. require('base16-colorscheme').setup({
     base00 = '#16161D', base01 = '#2c313c', base02 = '#3e4451', base03 = '#6c7891',
     base04 = '#565c64', base05 = '#abb2bf', base06 = '#9a9bb3', base07 = '#c5c8e6',